-Forgiving - Higher scores distinguish those who are likely to quickly get over upsets and who don't harbour grudges from those who may be resentful and find it hard to put the past behind them.
+Higher scores distinguish those who are likely to quickly get over upsets and who don't harbour grudges from those who may be resentful and find it hard to put the past behind them.

-This subtheme, when combined with the other subthemes of the Calm end of the scale, provides insight into what drives the overall score to the lower right of the compass.
-For the single pilot the higher T-Score may be a factor of flying and making decisions on their own.
+This subtheme combines with others that drive the overall score towards the Composed Risk Type segment at the lower right of the compass.
+For the single pilot a higher Forgiving subscale score may be a reflection of flying and making decisions on their own.
 With no one else to blame they may not have anyone to hold a grudge against.
 The single pilot may also need to forgive themselves when they make mistakes in order to keep flying.
-Lower scores on the Forgiving subscale move the individual more to the Emotional end of the scale.
-This would mean further to the upper half and the Prudent Risk Type.
+For a Prudent Risk Type, lower scores on the Forgiving subscale suggest a degree of emotionality pulling the individual towards the Wary Risk Type boundary.
 Those pilots preferring dual-pilot flight may also prefer a more structured/regulated flying style.
 Mistakes made by other pilots may be harder to forgive when the "right way" is spelled out for you.